Ansan: Geography

 Ansan is located in the southwest of Gyeonggi Province and is situated on the coast of the Yellow Sea (locally called West Sea), at 37°19′N 126°50′E. Portions of various Yellow Sea islands lie within its jurisdiction.
 The largest and best-known of these is Daebu Island, also known as "Daebudo".

+Large portions of Ansan, over 100 sq miles, are reclaimed wetlands, part of the Saemangeum land reclamation project known as Ansan Reed Marshy Park.

 Located at the south of the city (but within its jurisdiction) are islands of Daebudo and Pungdo.
 On land, the city boundaries is marked by the town of Gunpo to the east of Ansan, Anyang to north-east, Siheung to the north and Hwaseong to the south.

 Climate

 Ansan has a monsoon-influenced humid continental climate (Köppen: Dwa) with cold, dry winters and hot, rainy summers.

+Demographics

+According to the South Korean Ministry of Justice, Ansan's Danwon District is the district which has the largest foreign population in Korea, with 68,119 residents followed by Siheung (66,103), Hwaseong (59,942), Yeongdeungpo-gu, Seoul (48,682), Guro-gu, Seoul (48,343), Pyeongtaek (42,243), and Asan, South Chungcheong (35,567 people).

 Transportation

 Railway

 The Ansan Line is a major rail line in Ansan and is part of the Seoul Metropolitan Subway as Line 4.
 Service connects from Oido to Jinjeop in Namyangju.
 The subway is also connected to the public bus system in Ansan.
 Previously, the first railroad in the city was the Suin Line which was opened by Korea under Japanese rule.

-In mid 2020, the Suin Bundang line started operations, connecting Suwon and Ansan which expanded the living space in Ansan.
+In mid-2020, the Suin Bundang line started operations, connecting Suwon and Ansan which expanded the living space in Ansan.